transformrs/trf/README.md

 ## Key Features

-You can convert text to speech (tts) and play it from the command line:
+You can convert text to speech (tts) and, for example, play it from the command line:

 ```sh
 $ export OPENAI_KEY="$(grep 'OPENAI_KEY' .env | cut -d= -f2)"